theochem/horton/doc/user_hf_dft.rst

       exp._alpha.rotate_2orbitals(30*deg, 0, 5)

   Note that Horton uses radians as unit for angles, i.e. ``30*deg == np.pi/6``.
-  Also, zero-based indices are used for everything, so the arguments ``0, 5`` refer to the first and the sixth orbital.
+  Also, Horton uses zero-based indices, so the arguments ``0, 5`` refer to the first and the sixth orbital.

 * The method :py:meth:`horton.matrix.dense.DenseExpansion.swap_orbitals` allows
-  on to swap several orbitals.
+  you to swap several orbitals.
 It takes as an argument an array where each row is a pair of orbitals to swap.
 For example, the following swaps 1st and 3rd, followed by a swap of 2nd and 4th: